bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 <div class="release-feature-authors">authors: @harudagondi</div>

-Mutable [`Queries`][`Query`] can now be converted to their read-only versions, which makes it easier to build and use abstractions on queries:
+Mutable [`Queries`][`Query`] can now be converted to their read-only versions, which makes it easier to build and use abstractions over queries:

 ```rust
 fn system(mut players: Query<&mut Player>) {